UBC-MDS/tidylinreg/README.md

     the object must be fitted to the data before anything else!
     - Please be advised that at the current state of development, `fit` only accepts continuous regressors.
 If your data is categorical, first transforming into dummy variables with encoding techniques, such as [One-Hot Encoding](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html)
-    - Watch out for collinearity! `tidlinreg` will let you know if there is any linear dependence in your data before fitting. provided by Scikit-Learn.
+    - Watch out for collinearity! `tidylinreg` will let you know if there is any linear dependence in your data before fitting. provided by Scikit-Learn.
     - For convenience, the intercept is automatically included into the regression model.
-No need to modify your data to accomodate this!
+No need to modify your data to accommodate this!
 - `predict`:
     - Predict the response using given test regressor data.
 Remember to fit the model first!
 - `summary`: